yadev83/python-covid/README.md

 ``py src/app.py``
 and check that covid data !

 If you wish to run this app on a computer using windows without having a python installation, you can download a release package that contains an executable made out of the source code using py2exe.
+(WIP)

 ## Made with